spinax10/spinax10/README.md

 I'll upload the various coding projects and other random stuff to here as I go along.
 If something doesn't work, use my email zspinax10@gmail.com to let me know, and
 I'll try and fix it quickly!

+I'm also working on getting all of my 3d design files into one place, so that they are easily accessed by me and anyone else who may need them.

 I also don't like emojis.
 They feel creepy and uncanny to me :^)